Instructions and Advices for Authors

 including one's own evaluation and interpretation.

-Theoretical part, research objectives and empirical part (Results) have to be linked.
+Theoretic part, research objectives, empirical part (results), discussion and conclusion have to be linked.

 Methodology